Tax filing season is in full swing.

 It’s important to remember the client-advisor relationship is a two-way street, and you as the client also have responsibilities.
 Learn more about how you can play a more active role by watching the video below.

-- Send information securely.
+Working with an advisor virtually?
+Make sure you send sensitive information securely.
 If you need to send private, sensitive, and/or confidential information to your advisor, do not send it using unsecured websites or email services.
 Private information like your SIN is best communicated directly over the phone, or via other secure methods.

 The Importance of Monitoring Your Investments

 As mentioned earlier, it’s important to check your portfolio during tax season in order to determine whether you have taxable investment income to report.
 Outside of tax season, monitoring your portfolio regularly is a good investing habit to build.
 Let’s explore three additional reasons why monitoring your portfolio matters.